-Amazonian Ecuador: Day 13 We shall reluctantly leave this marvellous part of the world behind and return by boat to Coca, from where we will take a flight back to Quito.
-Our tour ends this afternoon at Quito airport.
+Amazonian Ecuador: Day 16 Today we shall reluctantly leave this marvellous part of the world behind and return by boat to Coca, from where we will take a flight back to Quito.
+Our tour ends around midday or in the early afternoon at Quito airport (depending on flight schedules).

-(If your flight does not depart from Quito this evening, we will be pleased to arrange an overnight hotel stay and transfers, at extra charge, on request.)
+(If your flight does not depart from Quito today, we will be pleased to arrange an overnight hotel stay and transfers for you on request.)